ELEPHANT: Measuring and understanding social sycophancy in LLMs: Abstract

 \section{Abstract}

-A serious risk to the safety and utility of LLMs is \textit{sycophancy}, i.e., excessive agreement with and flattery of the user.
-Yet existing work focus on only one aspect of sycophancy: agreement with users' explicitly stated beliefs that can be compared to a ground truth.
-This overlooks forms of sycophancy that arise in ambiguous contexts such as advice and support-seeking where there is no clear ground truth, yet sycophancy can reinforce harmful implicit assumptions, beliefs, or actions.
-To address this gap, we introduce a richer theory of \textbf{social sycophancy} in LLMs, characterizing sycophancy as the excessive preservation of a user’s \textit{face} (the positive self-image a person seeks to maintain in an interaction).
-We present \textbf{ELEPHANT}, a framework for evaluating social sycophancy across five face-preserving behaviors (emotional validation, moral endorsement, indirect language, indirect action, and accepting framing) on two datasets: open-ended questions (OEQ) and Reddit’s r/AmITheAsshole (AITA).
-Across eight models, we show that LLMs consistently exhibit high rates of social sycophancy: on OEQ, they preserve face 47\% more than humans, and on AITA, they affirm behavior deemed inappropriate by crowdsourced human judgments in 42\% of cases.
-We further show that social sycophancy is rewarded in preference datasets and is not easily mitigated.
-Our work provides theoretical grounding and empirical tools (datasets and code) for understanding and addressing this under-recognized but consequential issue.
+LLMs are known to exhibit \textit{sycophancy}: agreeing with and flattering users, even at the cost of correctness.
+Prior work measures sycophancy only as direct agreement with users' explicitly stated beliefs that can be compared to a ground truth.
+This fails to capture broader forms of sycophancy such as affirming a user's self-image or other implicit beliefs.
+To address this gap, we introduce \textbf{social sycophancy}, characterizing sycophancy as excessive preservation of a user’s \textit{face} (their desired self-image), and present \textbf{ELEPHANT}, a benchmark for measuring social sycophancy in an LLM.
+Applying our benchmark to 11 models, we show that LLMs consistently exhibit high rates of social sycophancy: on average, they preserve user's face 45 percentage points more than humans in general advice queries and in queries describing clear user wrongdoing (from Reddit's r/AmITheAsshole).
+Furthermore, when prompted with perspectives from either side of a moral conflict, LLMs affirm both sides (depending on whichever side the user adopts) in 48\% of cases--telling both the at-fault party and the wronged party that they are not wrong--rather than adhering to a consistent moral or value judgment.
+We further show that social sycophancy is rewarded in preference datasets, and that while existing mitigation strategies for sycophancy are limited in effectiveness, model-based steering shows promise for mitigating these behaviors.
+Our work provides theoretical grounding and an empirical benchmark for understanding and addressing sycophancy in the open-ended contexts that characterize the vast majority of LLM use cases.